-Reconnected, asks members of the public to donate unused smartphones to Three, who are working in partnership with the team at Genuine Solutions to relove and redistribute these devices to disadvantaged members of the community, such as those who are at risk of homelessness and looking for work, people who have just left the military or victims of domestic abuse.
+Reconnected, asks members of the public to donate unused smartphones to Three, who are working in partnership with the team at Genuine Solutions to relove and redistribute these devices to disadvantaged members of the community.
+The scheme focuses on three key partners who each help alleviate some of the key issues facing society today:

 Prior to the distribution of these handsets, they are received at Genuine Solutions’ recycling and recovery hub in Surbiton, where the devices are processed.
 This involves the handset being securely wiped, tested, having the latest software upgrades installed as well as being paired with a matching charger and data cable (USB cord).
 The handsets are then sent to community organisations who distribute the devices to individuals selected from community initiatives.

 Those who receive a device via the Reconnected scheme are also given three months free access to the Three network allowing them to go online, sign up to job alerts and make important calls without having to worry about the costs.

 “We are delighted to be involved and to be able to support wonderful schemes such as Reconnected.
 Knowing that we are able to help people get online via the donated handsets so they can find a job and get their lives back on track is extremely rewarding for us.”